michaelpgibby/esp32-magic-8-ball/README.md

 ## Features

 - Shake-to-roll using a QMI8658 accelerometer
-- 38 phrases editable from Home Assistant or the device web page
+- 38 phrases editable from Home Assistant or the device web page.
+You could edit the code to add more, but this was the most Oracle centric dad jokes I could come up with, so I stopped at 38.
+- quiz functions
+- ROI calculator functions (for Oracle AI Agents)
+- qr code display for your website or contact information
-- Editable curved text around the display ring
+- Company logo display
+- arcade shooting game
 - Battery voltage and estimated percentage sensors
 - Battery-level ring: green, yellow, or red
 - Automatic wake on motion and backlight sleep after inactivity